michellab/CGRP_hydrocarbon_staples/README.md

 ## receptor_bound_models

 Contains PDB files of the peptides in complex with the CGRP receptor, embedded in a lipid bilayer and solvated in water at 0.15 M NaCl.
-These files are processed with tleap to generate simulation input files.
+These files were afterwards processed with tleap to generate input files for simulations in the presence of the receptor.

 ## water_simulation_models

 Contains PDB files of the peptides in the absence of receptor, membrane and water.
-These files are processed with tleap to generate simulation input files.
+These files were afterwards processed with tleap to generate input files for simulations in the absence of the receptor.

 ## input_files